On the Space of Ergodic Measures for the Horocycle Flow on Strata of Abelian Differentials: Non-atomic boundary measures

 In particular, $\vp$ is invariant in the sense of~\cite[Definition 4.2.17]{Zimmer1984} (where in our notation the acting group is $\Z$ by the skew-product on $X$).

-Note further that $\nu^\Z\times \mu_{\Ocal}$ is $T$-ergodic since $\mu_\Ocal$ is an ergodic stationary measure.
+Recall that $\bar{\nu}\times \mu_\Ocal$ is $T$-ergodic by Lemma~\ref{lem:ergodic skew product}.
 Hence, we can apply Zimmer's cocycle reduction lemma~\cite[Lemma 5.2.11]{Zimmer1984} (since the cocycle is $H$-valued), to get that $\a$ is equivalent to a cocycle taking values in the stabilizer in $H$ of a point $y\in Y$, denoted $H_y$.
 This means that, up to a measurable change of basis, we may assume that $\KZ{g}{x}\in H_y$ for $\nu$-a.e.~$g$ and for $\mu_\Ocal$-a.e.~$x$.

 We wish to apply the results of Filip~\cite[Section 8.1]{Filip-semisimplicity}.
 We recall his terminology.
-The above discussion implies that the measurable algebraic hull $F$ of the cocycle is up to conjugacy contained in the group $H_y$.
-In other words, there is a measurable $\SL$-equivariant section $\s$ of the principal $H$ bundle over $\Ocal$ whose fibers are isomorphic to $H/F$.
+The above discussion implies that the measurable algebraic hull $F$ of the cocycle is, up to conjugacy, contained in the group $H_y$.
+In other words, there is a measurable $\SL$-equivariant section $\s$ of the principal $H$-bundle over $\Ocal_1$ whose fibers are isomorphic to $H/F$.
 By~\cite[Theorem 8.1]{Filip-semisimplicity}, $\s$ agrees almost everywhere with a real analytic section of this principal bundle and in particular we may assume that $\s$ is everywhere defined.

-This implies that there is a finite collection of continuous sections $\ell_1,\dots,\ell_j$ of the bundle over $\Ocal$ with fibers the balanced space and which are permuted by the cocycle.
-By the work of Smillie-Ulcigrai~\cite{SU-Geodesic,SU-Coding}, the Veech group contains a pseudo-Anosov element $\t_1$ whose monodromy action on the balanced space is given by an elliptic element of infinite order, cf. the proof of Proposition~\ref{prop:pseudo anosovs}.
-Let $x\in\Ocal$ be a periodic point for the geodesic flow, with period $t_0$, corresponding to $\t_1$.
+This implies that there is a finite collection of continuous sections $\ell_1,\dots,\ell_j$ of the bundle over $\Ocal_1$ with fibers the balanced space and which are permuted by the cocycle.
+By the work of Smillie-Ulcigrai~\cite{SU-Geodesic,SU-Coding}, the Veech group contains a pseudo-Anosov element $\t_1$ whose monodromy action on the balanced space is given by an elliptic element of infinite order, cf.~the proof of Proposition~\ref{prop:pseudo anosovs}.
+Let $x\in\Ocal_1$ be a periodic point for the geodesic flow, with period $t_0$, corresponding to $\t_1$.
 Since $g_{t_0}x=x$, we get that $\KZ{g_{t_0}}{x}=\t_1$ must permute the finite collection of lines $\ell_i(x)$.
 This contradicts the fact that an elliptic element of infinite order acts strongly irreducibly, i.e. does not permute any finite collection of lines. \end{proof}